Vitalos logo

 MCHC measures the average concentration of hemoglobin in red blood cells.

-Mean Corpuscular Hemoglobin Concentration indicates the concentration of hemoglobin in a given volume of packed red blood cells.
-It helps in the diagnosis of anemia types.
+Mean Corpuscular Hemoglobin Concentration (MCHC) reflects the average concentration of hemoglobin within the red blood cells.
+It is a measure of the 'color' or saturation of the cells.

 Complete Blood Count